 The Yank Beer of Casablanca … of Napoli …

-Further details on his career may be obtained from this entry at Free Online Library.
+Further details on his career may be obtained from this entry, at the Free Online Library.
 It states in part:

 He took part in the invasion of North Africa in 1943.
 Following the Tunisian campaign, he was assigned to army headquarters in Algiers to supervise the production of beer for the U.S. Army in Casablanca, Oran and Algiers.
 When the U.S. Army entered Naples, Italy, Barney was put in charge of restoring beer production at the Peroni Breweries in Naples, Leghorn and Rome.

-I have uncovered a detailed report by Allan Barney on the brewing he supervised in these cities, “Operation of the Overseas Breweries for the U.S. Army”.
+Allan Barney wrote a detailed report on the brewing he supervised in these cities, called “Operation of the Overseas Breweries for the U.S. Army”.
 It is significant for brewing historical studies.
-See pp 28 et seq.
+See pp. 28 et seq.

 It was published in 1946 in Wallerstein Laboratories Communications, Volume IX.
-This publication was the eponymous house journal of the New York-based brewing consultancy.
-I have discussed Wallerstein and its founders a number of times in this blog.
+This publication was the eponymous house journal of a well-known New York-based brewing consultancy.
+I discussed Wallerstein and its founders a number of times earlier.

-If you know Italian, all the better as some data in the article is in that language.
+If you know Italian, all the better as some data is in that language.

-The beer produced in all these places was, unusually in an American context, all-malt, or mostly.
+The beer produced in these places was, unusually in an American context, all-malt, or mostly.
 Malt was shipped from the United States, hops as well.
-Unless I missed it, the report does not state if the U.S. malt was two row or six row, but simply that it was “pilsener” malt.
+Unless I missed it, the report does not state whether the U.S. malt was two-row or six-row, simply that it was “pilsener” malt.

-One of the Italian breweries had enough malt for brewing, and at least two had enough hops on hand, as well.
+One of the Italian breweries had enough malt in inventory for brewing, and at least two had enough hops, as well.
 Fine seedless Saaz, in fact.

 The biggest challenge was in Italy as the Germans had dynamited parts of the breweries before departing.
-In Naples, the head brewer and chemist were Germans and left with the retreating German Army.
-Barney worked with the staff under them, most of whom had remained.
+In Naples, the head brewer and chemist were German and left with the retreating German Army.
+Barney worked with the staff under them, most of whom stayed on the job.

 He states simply that no adjuncts were “ordered” from the U.S. Perhaps the North African breweries had no facilities to prepare adjuncts for brewing, no cooker and the related plant.
-In Naples it appears Peroni had brewed both all-malt and adjunct beer, but mostly all-malt beer was brewed for U.S. personnel.
+In Naples it appears Peroni had brewed from both all-malt and adjunct mashes, but mostly all-malt beer was produced for U.S. personnel.

-On a daily brewing sheet reproduced in the article, ris is printed on a pre-printed form, hence rice.
+On a daily brewing sheet reproduced in the article, ris appears on a pre-printed form, hence rice.
 This confirms Peroni sometimes used rice in the mash.
-Some malt that ended with the Army for brewing was milled in Europe before Barney received it, and had been mixed with unmalted grains, unspecified except for oats.
+Barney states some malt that ended with the Army for brewing was milled in Europe before he received it, and had been mixed with unmalted grains, unspecified except for oats.

-The reason is, it was meant for use as horse feed, not for any brewing purpose.
+The reason is, it was meant for horse feed, not brewing.
 Barney called the adjuncts “unheard of”, meaning not the corn or rice he was familiar with as adjuncts.
-He states this mixed malt was “distributed” among a few of the brews and that this lowered the yield.
+He states the mixed malt was “distributed” among a few of the brews, and that this lowered the yield.

-Peroni used the decoction process to mash, and that was used for the American brewing.
-This seems to have rankled Barney who tried to discuss infusion mashing with the Italian staff, but to use our vernacular, they didn’t want to know.
+Peroni used the decoction process to mash, and this was used for the American brewings.
+This evidently rankled with Barney who tried to discuss infusion mashing with the Italian staff, but to use our vernacular, they didn’t want to know.
 (Probably to the benefit of the brew).

 A stroke of luck was finding tons of fresh Saaz hops, as mentioned, in some Peroni plants.
-Clearly Czech hops were supplied through the war years to some breweries in Europe under German occupation.
-Barney indicates the Saaz greatly assisted the quality of the beer, no surprise of course to those who know, as he did, the reputation of Czech brewing.
+Clearly Czech hops were sourced through the war years by some breweries in countries under German occupation.
+Barney indicates the Saaz greatly assisted the quality of the beer – no surprise of course to those who know, as he did, the reputation of Czech brewing.

 Barney gives detailed data on malt and hop quantities used, and the hopping schedule.
-Again, the report should be consulted for this and other historically important information.
+Again, consult the report for this and other historically important information.